 The Civil Society Organizations of India, as some outstanding examples have shown in the past, can play a crucial role to develop a vibrant local democracy in the country.
 Fortunately, there are many CSOs which are willing to devote themselves to the cause, but do not have the domain knowledge to work on local democracy issues.
 The course has been designed to equip them with knowledge and understanding of the key issues related to local democracy.

-The course explores the theory, policy, and practice of local democracy in India, with a focus on rural local government, i.e., Panchayati Raj Institutions.
-Participants will be provided an overview of various ideas and policies that has informed India’s local democracy initiatives.
+The course explores the theory, policy and practice of local democracy in India, with a focus on rural local government or Panchayati Raj.
+Participants will be provided a holistic overview of various ideas and policies that has informed India’s local democracy initiatives.
 Then the field experience of various issues related to local democracy such as participatory planning, poverty alleviation, empowerment of women and Dalits will be discussed.
 Case studies of successful collaboration between local governments and Civil Society Organizations will be highlighted.
-Finally, the participants will be guided to develop their own vision and projects related to strengthening of local democracy in their respective field areas.
+Finally, the participants will be guided to develop their own vision and projects related to strengthening of local democracy in their respective field areas

 Ashok Kumar Sircar